johgh/geekstuff/README.markdown

 It's on github so you can make pull requests.
 The posts are inside the _posts folder.
 It's markdown so probably there is no need to preview the site before making a request.

-If you need to preview your changes, you'll need to install some things before (debian and derivatives):
+If you need to preview your changes, you'll need to install some things before (Debian-like systems):

 ```
 sudo apt-get install ruby-full nodejs